jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 # Custom FPV Transmitter for ZMR250: The ZTX-23

-I suggest you read this entire README prior to building this, it's not that long and there is valuable information here!
+I suggest you read this entire README prior to building this, it's not that long and there are a few important considerations.

 ### Version 1.2 Changelog: